Hello.

 I’m a medievalist who works on animals and posthumanism.
 I’m a professor of English literature at Brooklyn College and the Graduate Center, CUNY.
 My books are How to Make a Human: Animals and Violence in the Middle Ages (Ohio State University Press, 2011), which the press has made freely available for download here; and the follow-up, How Not to Make a Human: Pets, Feral Children, Worms, Sky Burial, Oysters (University of Minnesota Press, 2019).

 I have also published on medieval vegetarianism, the white supremacist fascination with Vikings, and Shakespeare’s animals, among other related topics.
-I’ve published most recently on wolf-hunting and the utility of knights in Piers Plowman for the Yearbook of Langland Studies.
+I’ve published most recently on wolf-hunting and the utility of knights in Piers Plowman for the Yearbook of Langland Studies, and a thing on reason in Boethius in the journal Medieval Encounters, but I have at present an absurd amount of stuff in production (on Middle English sporting manuals, on trees, on animals and disability, an interview with a vegan chef for an anthology on punk rock and animals, an old piece on forests, something on medieval apocalypses, and two essays on animals and emotion: honestly it’s a short book’s worth of stuff).
 For a sample of my scholarship, see here.
-For a sense of my teaching, see the 63 videos (and counting) of short lectures I’ve made for my undergraduates.
+For a sense of my teaching, see the 63 videos (and counting) of short lectures I’ve made chiefly for my undergraduates.

 My CV.
-I’m on Bluesky.
-I am still sometimes on twitter: @karlsteel.
+I’m on Bluesky ; Twitter’s a cesspit.
+Delete it.
 You can contact me via ksteel at brooklyn dot cuny dot edu